Mission statement and information for first time visitors not familiar with iconic Apple‑1 computer.

-43 verified and 25 more or less verified = 68 Apple-1 + 12 which might exist or could be double listed + 4 maybe no longer exist.
+48 verified and 22 almost verified = 70 Apple-1 + 11 which might exist or could be double listed + 4 maybe no longer exist.
 Please read the notes.

-If the list is empty click here for a simple list.
+If the list is empty, click here for a simple list.
 But wait, building the list may take some seconds.

-'More or less confirmed': To the best of our knowledge and belief, evidence is almost given or obvious.
+'More or less verified': To the best of our knowledge and belief, evidence is almost given or obvious.
 Many times current owner is unknown, pictures might be old etc.!